dkechag/dev_to_static/README.md

 ## Requirements

-- Perl 5 (down to 5.10 tested, may work on even more ancient versions).
+- Perl 5 (tested down to 5.10, may work on even more ancient versions).
 - The following CPAN modules:
   - `LWP::UserAgent`
   - `JSON`